Solid-Rhoads added a new file:

 - All the amazing modders making custom weapons and equipment for SPT.
 They drove me to do this.
 This is their fault.

 - The heralds of the apocalypse.
-I mean, Chat GPT and Grok
+I mean, Copilot, Chat GPT, and Grok

 ; For helping me boil down my insanely over complicated approach to this mod into much more organized and condensed steps.
 I feel like I lost a bit in the process, but hey...